EdwardBetts/FincLab/README.md

 - [ ] Construct an Alpha strategy.
 - [ ] Implement real-time trading by following the strategy.
 - [ ] Seek possible integration with online brokers, such as the Interactive Brokers' API.

+## Introduction

+#### Algorithmic Trading

+The program is intended to be *Algorithimic Trading* - An algorithm specifically without any human intervention.
+It refers to the retail practice of automated, systematic and quantitative trading.
+Note that a class of execution algorithms (such as Volume Weighted Average Price, or VWAP) is a different concept.

+Advantages:
+ - Historical Assessment: Model performance can be ascertained on histroical market data, which is hopefully representative of future market data, through the use of backtesting.
+Backtesting allows the statistical properties of the strategy to be determined.
+ - Efficiency: With a fully automated system, there is no need for an individual to be constantly monitor the markets for price actions or news input.
+This frees up time for the developer of the trading strategy to carry out more resarch.
+ - No Discretionary Input: This refers to modification of trades at the point of execution or while in a position.
+Fear and greed can be overwhelming motivators when carrying out discretionary trading.

 ## Updates
 1 Oct 2015